vue-generators/vue-form-generator/README.md

 $ npm install vue-form-generator
 ```
 ### Manual
-Download zip package and unpack and add the `vue-form-generator.js` or `vue-form-generator.min.js` file to your project from dist folder.
+Download zip package and unpack and add the `vue-form-generator.css` and `vue-form-generator.js` file to your project from dist folder.
 ```
 https://github.com/icebob/vue-form-generator/archive/master.zip
 ```